MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/monitor-database-deadlocks.md

 To configure the SQL Server instance to log deadlocks, you must assign specific permissions to the database login for the service account that is used on the [!INCLUDE[server](../developer/includes/server.md)] instance.
 You can do this using SQL Server Management Studio.

 In SQL Server Management Studio, connect to the SQL server instance for [!INCLUDE[prodshort](../developer/includes/prodshort.md)], and then grant the following permissions:
--   On the database level, grant the login the **View server state** permission.
+-   On the database level, grant the login the **View database state** permission.
 -   On the SQL server instance level, grant the login both **Alter any event session** and **View server state** permissions.

 For detailed steps on how to do this, see [Giving the account necessary database privileges in SQL Server](../deployment/provision-server-account.md#dbo).